lhlhit/SSTA-NET/README.md

 # SSTA-NET
-It is suitable for multi-angle SAR image registration, including feature point detection and feature matching network.
+It is suitable for multitemporal SAR image registration, including feature point detection and feature matching network.

 The code will be uploaded later